 The development of this module was made possible with investment from The Christie International, enabling educationalists, clinicians, and an international fellow within the Trust to contribute their time to the project.
 Through regular virtual engagement with counterparts in KUTRRH and other stakeholders in Kenya and Uganda, the team has ensured that the module follows the interest of the learner and adapts to cultural norms, values, and sensitivities in the context of healthcare delivery within East Africa.

-Additional funding provided by THET will allow Alison Sanneh, The Christie’s radiotherapy education manager, to visit Kenya to train facilitators at KUTRRH to deliver this module to the first cohort of nurses.
+Additional funding provided by THET enabled Alison Sanneh, The Christie’s radiotherapy education manager, to visit Kenya and Uganda in February 2023 to train nearly 50 facilitators to deliver this module to nurses across the 2 countries.

 With onsite international placements to The Christie resuming after COVID-19, the Trust has also hosted 2 clinical observers from KUTRRH for a period of 4 weeks during October 2022: Dr Caroline Tonio in Medical Oncology and Dr Peter Mulatya in Clinical Oncology.